 Services and supports

-Berry Street Victoria is funded by the Victorian Government to provide Open Place, a specialised state-wide support service for Victorian Pre-1990 Care Leavers.
-Services include:
+Following ten years of service delivery by Berry Street Victoria, from 1 July 2020, the Department of Health and Human Services will fund Relationships Australia Victoria to provide Open Place, a specialised state-wide support service for Victorian Pre-1990 Care Leavers.

-- advocacy, information, casework and referrals to community services including health, housing, education and employment services
+- advocacy, case work support and referrals to services including health, housing, education, income support and employment

 The federal Department of Social Services funds Open Place to provide: